justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 {{<img caption="3D printed enclosure, designed in Fusion 360." src="/imgs/blog-imgs/sourdough-starter-monitor-lid/fusion 360.png" >}}

-I wasn't the proudest of this design, since I resorted to using hot glue to attach the PCB to the enclosure, mainly because I forgot to leave enough hole clearance on the PCB .
-Ideally, the PCB would drop into the top half and assemble from the back (instead of the bottom half, as designed), but unfortunately I didn't have this forethought and there weren't any features to easily mount to the ESP8266 or display.
+I wasn't the proudest of this design, since I had to resort to using hot glue to attach the PCB to the enclosure, mainly because I forgot to leave enough hole clearance on the PCB .
+Ideally, the PCB would drop into the top half and assemble from the back (instead of the bottom half, as designed), but unfortunately I didn't have this forethought.
+I was designing the PCB to have a minimal footprint to keep costs low, instead of making it easy to integrate with!

 Since I didn't want to solder the modules directly on to the PCB, I used female headers to keep them removable.
 However, this gave the assembly quite a bit of height, which resulted in the button needing some type of extension.
 I didn't want to make another Digikey order specifically for this button, so I decided to be resourceful and glued a machine screw to the button to make up for the missing height.